RehnumaTarannum/JavaTrainingAssignment7/README.md

 # Contains java files with solutions to following problems:

-Make a java program in which you include doGet(), doPost(), doPut(), doDelete() in the servelts.
+Make a java program in which you include doGet().
 If needed you can add html files accordingly.